reichlab/covid19-forecast-hub-web/index.md

             new_window: true
       - title: Collaborative science
         content: >-
-           We work collaboratively in an open-science framework, welcoming participation from modeling teams around the globe to submit predictions from their best COVID-19 models.
+           We work collaboratively in an open-science framework, welcoming participation from modeling teams around the globe, who submitted predictions from their best COVID-19 models.
         actions:
           - label: How to join
             url: doc/participate/